nickgrealy/poll-mailbox-trigger/README.md

     Connecting To imap.gmail.com...Could not open connection to the host, on port 993: Connect failed

+###3.
+Error : java.lang.NullPointerException at org.jenkinsci.plugins.pollmailboxtrigger.PollMailboxTrigger.initialiseDefaults(PollMailboxTrigger.java:98)
+__Solution:__ I'm not quite sure what the cause is!
+If you're able to reproduce the issue, please contact me with instructions.
+In the meantime, the error is caught and the following message is displayed.

+    Could not get Jenkins instance using Jenkins.getInstance() (returns null).
+This can happen if Jenkins has not been started, or was already shut down.
+Please see http://javadoc.jenkins-ci.org/jenkins/model/Jenkins.html#getInstance() for more details.
+If you believe this is an error, please raise an 'issue' under https://wiki.jenkins-ci.org/display/JENKINS/poll-mailbox-trigger-plugin.

 ---

 ## ChangeLog

+### 0.12
+1. Changed deprecated code - Hudson.getInstance() to Jenkins.getInstance()
+1. Added exception handling, to provide a more informative error when Jenkins.getInstance() returns null.

 ### 0.11
 1. interpret email body directly as build parameters (see mailto links)